mytakedotorg/mtdo/DEV_QUICKSTART.md

 npm start // start proxy server
 ```

-and you will now have a browsersync proxy running at `localhost:3000` with hot reload for the react components and sass styles.
+and you will have a browsersync proxy running at `localhost:3000` with hot reload for the react components and sass styles.

-> Note: as of now, in order to get hot reload of templates, you must run `./gradlew ide` and run `DevHotReload.java`.
-We are trying to add hot reload into the regular `./gradlew runDev`, but for now you have to start the java IDE to get that.

-If you have any problems, we have listed [common errors and their solutions](#common-errors-and-their-solutions) below.
+If bump into any problems, we have listed [common errors and their solutions](#common-errors-and-their-solutions) below.

 ## Entrypoints